Other projects: INeedToVent.net | Consult.AngelRafael.com

 16:37:17 <Skyy>: also, in the vid, every line the guy drew was impossibly straight, convincing me further that he was just tracing paths

-You can follow any comments to this entry through the RSS 2.0 feed.
-You can leave a comment, or trackback from your own site.
+This entry was posted on Wednesday, October 15th, 2008 at 3:01 pm and is filed under internet, Tech and Gaming.
+You can follow any responses to this entry through the RSS 2.0 feed.
+Responses are currently closed, but you can trackback from your own site.

 Interesting, but I think it would be a bit harder to memorize, and definitely much harder to tell someone else what it is, whether in writing or verbally.